APM frequently asked questions (FAQs).

 Most candidates forget some of their Performance Management knowledge by the time that they get to Advanced Performance Management.
 Are there any elements of Performance Management that will be re-tested in Advanced Performance Management?

 The whole of the PM syllabus is assumed knowledge for an APM candidate.
 It is unlikely that PM topics will be retested in APM at the level of detail that is required to pass PM.
 However, a candidate who does not know the methods and techniques taught for PM will struggle to complete the tasks in APM, which are to synthesise and evaluate those methods in business scenarios.
-Refer to the article Bringing forward PM knowledge and skills into APM.
+Refer to the article Stepping up from Performance Management article which discusses bringing forward PM knowledge and skills into APM.

 If any modern developments in performance management that are not explicitly mentioned in the syllabus are examined, will an article be written or are candidates expected to do background reading to help prepare for the exam?